 These broad classifications, however, are of little value when trying to determine ethnic and linguistic divisions among the cold and remote mountains in the northern part of the state.
 Even the people living in the three valleys given as the location of the Stod Bhoti (the Stod, Khoksar and Mayar valleys) may constitute three separate language groups and five sub-groups.
 Stod and Khoksar reportedly have 85 per cent mutual intelligibility, but Stod and Mayar only share 75 per cent intelligibility and there is a mere 62 per cent intelligibility between Khoksar and Mayar.
 Linguists say that there usually needs to be an 80 per cent mutual intelligibility between the speakers of two languages or dialects in order for them to be able to communicate in a meaningful manner.

 Their region has been described as having “an inhospitable terrain with little vegetation as the area falls in the arid zone.
 It has very scanty rainfall.

 Because of this difficult terrain, the Bodh people, be they herdsmen or farmers, are faced with a difficult life.
 They truly live by the sweat of their brows.

-Tibetan Buddhism is the preferred religion of all Stod Bhoti people in India, although Hindu influence is increasing.
+Tibetan Buddhism is the preferred religion of all Bodh people in India, although Hindu influence is increasing.
 They live in constant fear of evil spirits.
-They believe that they must vigilantly perform rituals and offerings to placate the deities—otherwise the spirit could take offence and bring disaster on their community.
+They believe that they must vigilantly perform rituals and offerings to placate the deities, otherwise the spirit could take offence and bring disaster on their community.
 For example, Bodh households have a harsho (long pole) fixed in its courtyard with cloth tied around it to ward off the evil eye.
 They also have amulets to ward off the evil eye.